Why the University of Minnesota?

 Students admitted to our full-time PhD program are awarded graduate assistantships that come with a stipend, health benefits, and tuition coverage.
 Support is provided through a combination of research assistantships, teaching assistantships, and traineeships with the National Science Foundation (NSF) and the National Institutes of Health (NIH).

-We have also helped many of our students get competitive graduate fellowships from NSF, NIH, and AHA, as well as internal support from the University's Graduate School and College of Science and Engineering.
+We have also helped many of our students get competitive graduate fellowships from NSF, NIH, and American Heart Association (AHA), as well as internal support from the University's Graduate School and College of Science and Engineering.
 These come in the form of first-year fellowships, dissertation completion fellowships, and interdisciplinary research fellowships.